 We managed to find a file called redis_connector_dev that had been stored on /usr/local/bin directory

-The file have been assigned to root and sysadmin group
+The file has been assigned to the root and sysadmin group

 However, we managed to see the information of the server by using the file